scagogogo/cwe/docs/examples/basic-usage.md

     // Output: Description: The software does not neutralize or incorrectly neutralizes user-controllable input before it is placed in output that is used as a web page...

     // 4.
-Create a CWE instance using the data fetcher fmt.Println("\n4.
+Create a CWE instance using the data fetcher
+    // The DataFetcher provides a higher-level interface that returns structured CWE objects fmt.Println("\n4.
 Using Data Fetcher")
     fetcher := cwe.NewDataFetcher()